thlorenz/phe-wasm/README.md

 A poker hand evaluation algorithm with perfect hash functions and dynamic programming.

-PH stands for Poker Hand, as well as Perfect hashing.
+PH stands for Poker Hand, as well as Perfect Hashing.

 ---------
 Intro